 Check the Electrical Outlets Regularly

 All your electrical outlets should be cool to the touch if they are not in use for extended periods.
 If you feel overheating in the electrical outlet, it is probably because of the overloading of the circuit.
+It may be another more dangerous issue, however, in which case you should get in touch with Chesapeake Electric or a similar professional electrician in your area as soon as you can to ensure your home is safe.
+In the meantime, turn off your electrical supply and check the outlet for obvious issues like cracks or burns.
 It would help if you keep the following things in mind when it comes to checking the electrical outlets:

 - Refrain from using extension cords and multi-plugs as much as possible.